-I currently have 18 of the 21 Hall of Famers, missing Sam Crawford, Nap Lajoie and Tris Speaker.
-Besides the three missing Hall of Famers, I will be looking for the pose and team variations that I need to complete this collection.
+I currently have 20 of the 21 Hall of Famers, missing only Tris Speaker.
+Besides the one missing Hall of Famer, I will be looking for the pose and team variations that I need to complete this collection.
 I now have four out of six Hal Chase cards that were included in the set.

 Type 1, issued in 1910, are printed on very thin paper stock.
 Type 3, issued in 1919, are smaller sized and do not have the lacquer coating.
 I would like to add high grade examples of all three types if they become available.